 - improves reliability of passenger services on the Main North Line

-- removes the most serious bottleneck on the East Coast interstate highway that connects Melbourne, Sydney and Brisbane
+- removes the most serious bottleneck on the East Coast rail corridor that connects Melbourne, Sydney and Brisbane

 The Northern Sydney Freight Corridor (NFSC) Program will improve the capacity and reliability of freight trains between Strathfield and Broadmeadow, Newcastle.